 If you don’t feel secure investing your money just yet, you can save up through a traditional cookie jar approach by putting away $1 to $10 each day.
 This can be done with an actual physical jar you have lying around if that sounds fun, or with an online savings account.

-There are other safe options that will still grow your money while allowing you to save — more liquid investment and savings vehicles, such as high-yield savings accounts or CDs.
-These not only offer you a much higher return than your regular bank savings account but also leave your money accessible in the short term.
+There are other safe options that will still grow your money while allowing you to save — more liquid investment and savings vehicles, such as high-yield savings accounts.
+These not only offer you a higher return than your regular bank savings account but also leave your money accessible in the short term.

 1. Buy Fractional Shares of Stocks and ETFs

 Fractional shares have been popularized by the Robinhood mobile app in recent years.
 They allow investors to buy into companies where one share may typically be too expensive.
-For example, it currently costs over $3000 to buy a single share of Amazon (AMZN), but 0.1 shares of Amazon is only $300.
+For example, it currently costs over $1,500 to buy a single share of Chipotle Mexican Grill (CMG), but 0.1 share of Chipotle is only $150.

 Purchasing fractional shares has been simplified by apps like Robinhood and brokerages like Fidelity.
 You can start investing in fractional shares of individual stock on either platform for as little as one dollar.
 Some brokerages may not fully support fractional buying of any individual stock on the market, but many offer fractional purchases of a selection of ETFs or stock from certain indices.